gjermundgaraba/bjaanes.github.io/_posts/2015-01-11-the-most-important-habit-to-become-a-great-developer.md

 One way to achieve this is to create a project on Github (or use one you already have) and make commit to it every single day.
 You will get a streak on Github that is very rewarding to look at, and it is not so easy broken as a simple promise.
 It is also a good way to boost your Github account.

-Don&#8217;t just code on the job, code in your free time as well!
+Don't just code on the job, code in your free time as well!

 &nbsp;